How to write the perfect job inquiry email in 11 steps

 As with any business email, the subject line is the first thing the hiring manager will see when they receive your job inquiry email.
 It needs to be concise and eye-catching, so use less than eight words.

-At the same time, the subject line needs to be as specific as possible.
+At the same time, the subject line needs to be specific too.
 This lets the hiring manager know why you’re emailing them.

 If you’re emailing a larger company, it’s sensible to include the position you’re applying for, your name in the subject line, and a vacancy code or job ID.
 This makes it easier for the recruiting manager to see your job inquiry email in their crowded inbox.

 Your job application email needs to start with an appropriate opening.
 As you will likely have never spoken to this person before, use a formal greeting such as “Dear” or “Good morning/afternoon/evening”.
-It is not appropriate to use “Hi” or “Hi there,” even if the company has a relaxed corporate culture.
+It’s not proper to use “Hi” or “Hi there,” even if the company has a relaxed corporate culture.
 You’re inquiring about a job, not speaking to a friend.

 Don’t use a generic greeting such as “Dear Sir or Madam” or “To Whom It May Concern”.
 It almost guarantees that your job inquiry email will not be read.